 Entrance Fees: $8/day adults, 12 and under are free

-The Native Americans that once called this land home believed that Enchanted Rock was inhabited by spirits who protected the land and there are many tales surrounding it.
+The Native Americans who once called this land home believed that Enchanted Rock was inhabited by spirits who protected it, and many tales surround it.

 Visitors love to come to Enchanted Rock State Natural Area because it is one of the best state parks for rock climbing in the Lone Star State.